Dynamic Endpoints

 | Property | Required | Description | Example |

-| ---------- | -------- | --------------------------------- | ------------------------------------------- |
+| ---------- | -------- | -------------------------------------------------------------- | ------------------------------------------------------------------ |

 | `setup` | No | Sequence of calls to prepare data | Fetch list of resources |

-| `iterate` | Yes | Expression or data to loop over | `"state.table_list"` or `"['a', 'b', 'c']"` |
+| `iterate` | Yes | Expression, JSON literal, or inline list / object to loop over | `state.table_list`, `'["a","b"]'`, or a raw YAML array (see below) |

-| `into` | Yes | Variable name for current item | `"state.table_name"` |
+| `into` | Yes | Variable name for current item | `state.table_name` |

 | `endpoint` | Yes | Endpoint configuration template | Standard endpoint config |